koficenti/alpine-demo/README.md

 - Engaging typing test to measure your typing speed and accuracy.

-- Real-time calculation of your typing speed and accuracy.

 - Simple and intuitive gameplay that anyone can enjoy.

 - Customizable time limit for the typing test.